-Seek out Chiang Mai’s ancient temples and colourful markets
+Visit Chiang Mai’s ancient temples and colorful markets

 I’d choose the warm sands and crystal-clear waters around Krabi above all of Thailand’s beaches.
 The only thing that interrupts your hazy horizon view are the limestone karsts that jut out the ocean and the sandbanks that run between the hundreds of uninhabited islands.

-Phang Nga Bay runs from Phuket to Krabi, an area fantastic for diving and snorkelling.
-A great way to explore is on a four island tour – allowing you to hop on and off different islands, enjoy a picnic lunch on a deserted beach and then return to your hotel in the afternoon.
+Pen Nga Bay runs from Phuket to Krabi, an area fantastic for diving and snorkeling.
+A great way to explore is on a four island tour — allowing you to hop on and off different islands, enjoy a picnic lunch on a deserted beach and then return to your hotel in the afternoon.

 The boutique-style Tubkaak Resort, just north of Krabi, offers luxurious beach-front rooms and pool villas — but its main draw is the beach view, one of best I’ve seen, looking out across the bay.
 The sun goes down behind the islands of Yao Yai and Koh Yao Noi as the shadows spread across the water, throwing purple and orange beams across the sky.

-It’s fun to tour the temple complexes the next day by jumping on and off tuk-tuks (locally known as Kermit tuk-tuks due to their colour and froggy noses).
+It’s fun to tour the temple complexes the next day by jumping on and off tuk-tuks (locally known as Kermit tuk-tuks due to their color and froggy noses).

 Elephants and Thailand go hand in hand, and conservation and educating visitors around it is the focus of an increasing number of elephant sanctuaries.
 Those we work with offer a genuine conservation experience, such as the Elephant Hills, located in Thailand’s oldest national park — Khao Sok — in the south of the country.